Lean Six Sigma with Python — Kruskal Wallis Test

 4 workstations for label sewing — (CAD Model by Author)

-With the support of the R&D team, you designed training for the VAS operators to improve their productivity and reduce quality issues.
+With support from the R&D team, you designed training for VAS operators to improve productivity and reduce quality issues.

 Question

-Does the training have a positive impact on the productivity of operators?
+Does the training have a positive impact on operator productivity?

 Hypothesis

-The training has a positive impact on the productivity of VAS operators.
+The training has a positive impact on VAS operators' productivity.

 Experiment